nluninja/class-ml/README.md

 - scikit-learn
 - catboost
 - tensorflow/keras (for neural network)
-- autofeat (for automated feature engineering)
+- autofeat (for automated feature engineering and polynomial features)

 The project demonstrates state-of-the-art performance on clinical diagnosis classification with robust validation and comprehensive feature analysis.